MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/memory-leak-detection.md

 Memory leak tests can be done on a mock page to ensure custom e-commerce module and data action code running on that page do not leak memory.

 The following steps outline the approach to generate heap snapshots of an e-commerce page to detect memory leaks.
+The process involves establishing a baseline, adding request load to the page, then running the garbage collection and ensuring all memory is free'd up back to the baseline size.

 ### Create a page mock that represents the e-commerce page you want to test.
 The [page mock](test-page-mock.md) documentation explains how to create a custom page mock which can include any modules you would like to test or a live e-commerce page can be saved into a page mock using the **?item=nodeserviceproxy:true** query string parameter.